 - Effective communication strategies for supporting clients.

-You can work through the module at your own pace, ensuring flexibility and time to reflect on the material.
+You can work through the module at your own pace, allowing you flexibility and time to reflect on the material.

-In this component, you will step into the shoes of a hypothetical client and progress through all seven modules of the iGlebe program - an innovative online treatment platform developed by the Australian Stuttering Research Centre.
-This experiential learning activity allows you to gain firsthand insight into the client journey, helping to better understand how treatment is experienced from a user’s perspective.
+In this component, you will step into the shoes of a hypothetical client and progress through all seven modules of the iGlebe program - an innovative treatment platform developed by the Australian Stuttering Research Centre.
+This experiential learning activity will provide you with firsthand insights into the client journey, helping to better understand how treatment is experienced from a client perspective.

 As you complete each module, you’ll observe how theoretical principles are applied in practice.
 This immersive experience supports clinicians in building empathy and refining their therapeutic techniques.

-The final element of the course is a live, interactive 3-hour mentoring session, delivered via video conference.
-This session provides a valuable opportunity to consolidate learning, ask questions, and discuss real-world clinical scenarios with an experienced clinician.
+The final element of the course comprises a live, interactive 3-hour mentoring session, delivered via video conference.
+This session will provide a valuable opportunity to consolidate learning, ask questions and discuss real-world clinical scenarios with an experienced clinician.
 It is designed to:

 - Deepen understanding of theoretical concepts